barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 The default type is CT and we will stick with that as input 0 is our VT.

 The next drop-down box is the model of the CT.
-It will be _generic_, but you probably have a CT that is in the dropdown list, so click the drop-down list and look for your CT.
+Initially it will be _generic_, but you probably have a CT that is in the dropdown list, so click the drop-down list and look for your CT.
 Lets say you have an SCT019-000 (an inexpensive CT that has a 200 amp capacity suitable for a typical Main in the US).
 Click on SCT019-000.

 ![Config input 1 sct019-000](http://iotawatt.com/Images/Config_input_1_device.png)

 Notice that after selecting a specific device from the table, the input fields for "turns" and "phase" disappear.
 That's because those values are known for the listed CTs.
 If you have a CT that is not found in the list, you will need specify the "generic" entry and provide the turns-ratio and phase-lead for that CT.

 Note the checkbox for "Allow negative power values".
 This is typically checked only for mains in an installation with grid-tied solar (net-metering).
 Checking this box tells IoTaWatt that it is normal for current to flow backward through this circuit, as when a PV system creates more power than you are using locally and the balance is "exported" to the grid.
-When this box is checked IoTaWatt assumes that the CT is installed correctly and will not automatically assume the CT is backwards and correct the result to a positive value.
+When you check this box you are affirming that the CT is installed correctly and that negative power should not be automatically "corrected" to positive.

 Press ![Save](http://iotawatt.com/Images/save_button.PNG) to finish.